Marthinusba/reach_challenge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The project ingests daily Covid-19 related data made available by the API described [here](https://covidtracking.com/data/api/version-2).
+The project ingests daily Covid-19-related data made available by the API described [here](https://covidtracking.com/data/api/version-2).

-The projects performas extraction, transfoarmation and loading processes on the data returned from the api.
+The projects perform extraction, transformation and loading processes on the data returned from the API.
 The data is returned as a JSON object and

 <p align="right">(<a href="#readme-top">back to top</a>)</p>